RRC-ACE-Outreach/TechCamp/01 Web Programming/Notes/Web Programming Demo.md

-## Red River College's Applied Computer Education Department presents
+### Red River College's Applied Computer Education Department presents
-# Tech Camp
+## Tech Camp
+# Part 1: Web Development

+### Before we get started
+Create a user account for yourself on Goorm.io (need link) NOTE TO INSTRUCTOR: instructions on how to get started on Goorm and start their container need to be covered here.

 ### Intro
 Start by opening the folder with the starting files.
 Open index.html in the browser.
 (Ask if they know the different kinds of browsers)